cupnoodle/fluffyes/36-twitter-slidemenu-1.md

 Then we will link the container view to the tab bar view controller.
 Select the Container view, then hold control and drag it to the tab bar controller.
+Select "**Embed**".